swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 upon a successful match [[1](https://developer.apple.com/documentation/foundation/nsregularexpression)][[2](https://docs.microsoft.com/en-us/dotnet/api/system.text.regularexpressions.capture)].
-However, to know the structure of captured contents, programmers often need to read the regular expression, which may be a literal or a series of API calls, or run the regular expression on some input to find out.
+However, to know the structure of captured contents, programmers often need to carefully read the regular expression or run the regular expression on some input to find out.
 Because regular expressions are oftentimes statically available in the source code, there is a missed opportunity to use generics to present captures as part of type information to the programmer, and to leverage the compiler to infer the type of captures based on a regular expression literal.
-As we propose to introduce declarative string processing capabilities to the language and the standary library, we would like to explore a type-safe approach to regular expression captures.
+As we propose to introduce declarative string processing capabilities to the language and the Standard Library, we would like to explore a type-safe approach to regular expression captures.

 ## Proposed solution